To set up a team:

-- Zoom levels help you adjust the level of overview you need by choosing between the period of 1 week, 1 month, 3 months, and a year, the latter of which is a premium feature.
+- Zoom levels help you adjust the level of overview you need by choosing between the period of 1 week, 1 month, 3 months, and a year, the latter of which is a paid feature.

 - Share the timeline with your clients, colleagues in another department or anyone by generating a link.
 This timeline can be viewed but cannot be fully accessed.
 This means you're still in charge of setting up and editing the timelines (and therefore in full control of the content), and the people you've shared the link to can be held up to date with the progress without over-communication.

 - Backlog holds all the tasks you haven't scheduled just yet.
 It's the best way to write down all things you might forget in a few moments — just to schedule them when the time comes.

 - Three dots menu on upper right corner gives you a quick access to Editing, Deleting and Archiving the project timeline.